-- 3.21 Tax reliefs are an important part of the tax regime and targeted at a variety of different objectives.
+- 3.23 Tax reliefs are an important part of the tax regime and targeted at a variety of different objectives.
 Some reliefs are designed to encourage a particular behaviour, aimed at achieving social or economic policy objectives, whereas others are created to ensure fairness within the tax regime, for example, to prevent 'double taxation', where land is transferred without any effective change in its economic ownership.
-The intention is to provide a suite of reliefs consistent with the LBTT and SDLT regimes. - 3.22 Under SDLT, there are various reliefs which may be applied.
-These can be broadly grouped into three categories: - Business including relief for certain transactions between companies within a group, relief for sale and leaseback and pre-completion transactions, relief for transactions connected to alternative finance arrangements, relief for transactions connected with the incorporation of a limited liability partnership (LLP), and the amalgamation and transfer of undertakings of certain societies; - Residential relief for the acquisition of multiple dwellings, lease enfranchisement, part-exchange transactions and other measures to provide liquidity, certain shared ownership schemes; and - Public benefit charities relief, certain acquisitions by registered providers of social housing, relief for transactions relating to the reorganisation of public bodies, compulsory purchases, transactions relating to compliance with planning obligations, changes to parliamentary boundaries, and compliance with treaty obligations. - 3.23 Table 2 below provides a summary of the most common residential and nonresidential reliefs claimed in Wales in 2014/15 (the most recent data available to the Welsh Government).
-For residential transactions, the total relief claimed was £3.4 million.
-It shows that the relief available to house-building companies for part-exchange transactions was the most frequent residential relief claimed in Wales in 2014/15.
-This relieved tax of just under £1 million.
-Charities relief was the next highest, relieving tax of £0.8 million.
-There are a number of reliefs that have also been claimed in Wales which cannot have specific numbers displayed as there are less than thirty instances and are therefore specific data is omitted in accordance with HMRC rules on disclosure of administrative datasets.
-These are likely to have only relieved very low amounts of tax.
+The intention is to provide a suite of reliefs consistent with the LBTT and SDLT regimes. - 3.24 Under SDLT, there are various reliefs which may be applied.
+These can be broadly grouped into three categories: - Business including relief for certain transactions between companies within a group, relief for sale and leaseback and pre-completion transactions, relief for transactions connected to alternative finance arrangements, relief for transactions connected with the incorporation of a limited liability partnership (LLP), and the amalgamation and transfer of undertakings of certain societies; - Residential relief for the acquisition of multiple dwellings, lease enfranchisement, part-exchange transactions and other measures to provide liquidity, certain shared ownership schemes; and - Public benefit charities relief, certain acquisitions by registered providers of social housing, relief for transactions relating to the reorganisation of public bodies, compulsory purchases, transactions relating to compliance with planning obligations, changes to parliamentary boundaries, and compliance with treaty obligations.

-3.24 For non-residential transactions, the total relief claimed was £22 million.
-Charities and group relief were the two most commonly claimed reliefs in 2014/15 (see Table 3).
-Group relief was by far the largest relief in terms of tax relieved, accounting for 79 per cent of the total value of tax relieved for non-residential transactions.
+- 3.25 Table 2 below provides a summary of the most common residential and non-residential reliefs claimed in Wales in 2015-16 (the most recent data available to the Welsh Government).
+For residential transactions, the total relief claimed was £2.6 million.
+It shows that the relief available to house-building companies for part-exchange transactions was the most frequent residential relief claimed in Wales in 2015-16.
+This relieved tax of £0.5 million.
+Charities relief was the next most frequent, relieving tax of £0.6 million.
+There are a number of reliefs that have also been claimed in Wales which have had very limited use so the data is omitted in accordance with HMRC rules on disclosure of administrative datasets.
+These are likely to have only relieved very low amounts of tax. - 3.26 For non-residential transactions, the total relief claimed was £57.9 million.
+Charities and group relief were the two most commonly claimed reliefs in 2015-16 (see Table 3).
+Group relief was by far the largest relief in terms of tax relieved, accounting for 77% of the total value of tax relieved for non-residential transactions.